What is Neopeptine?

 Neopeptine can cause some serious side effects.
 Avoid using the medicine if you feel any adverse effects and contact your doctor immediately.
 The doctor might change the prescribed dose or medicines looking at your side effects.

-Before using Neopeptine talk with your doctor if you are allergic to it or any other medications.
-The product may contain some inactive ingredients which can cause some serious allergic reactions or some other problems.
-Before using Neopeptine talk with your doctor if you are: diabetic patient, hypersensitivity, pregnancy and breastfeeding.
+Before using Neopeptine, talk with your doctor if you are allergic to it or any other medications.
+The product may contain inactive ingredients that can cause serious allergic reactions or other problems.
+Also, talk with your doctor if you are a diabetic patient, have hypersensitivity, are pregnant, or are breastfeeding.

 How to use Neopeptine?

 Before each use, give the container a good shake.
 Using a special measurement device/dropper, carefully calculate the dosage.
-If you use a regular spoon, you might not get the right dosage.
-Consume the liquid orally using the special measuring device/dropper.
+If you use a regular spoon, you might not get the correct dosage.
+Consume the liquid orally using a special measuring device/dropper.
 Try to give the medication slowly and aim for the side of the inside cheek to prevent it from spitting and choking.
-The dosage should be added to one ounce i.e. 30milliters of cool water or juice.
-Mix the liquid well and give it right away.
-If you're giving this drug with a dropper, make sure to rinse it thoroughly after each use.
+The dosage should be added to one ounce 30 millilitres of cool water or juice.
+Mix the neopeptine liquid well and give it right away.
+If you're using this drug with a dropper, make sure to rinse it thoroughly after each use.

 If you forget to take a dose, take it as soon as you recall.
 If your next dose is approaching, skip the missed dose and resume your daily schedule.
 To make up for a missed dose, do not take a double dose of medication.